miladrahimi/phpcontainer/README.md

 # PhpContainer

-PSR-11 compliant dependency injection (Inversion of Control) container for PHP projects.
+A dependency injection (Inversion of Control) container written in PHP programming language, compliant with PSR-11 standards.

 Features:
-* Singleton, transient, and closure binding
+* Singleton, transient, and closure bindings
-* Explicit and implicit binding
+* Explicit and implicit bindings
-* Typed and named binding
+* Typed and named bindings
-* Constructor and closure auto-injection for nested resolving
-* Smart resolving using explicit and implicit binding and default values
-* Binding using closure
-* Binding to objects
-* Direct class instantiating and dependency injection
-* Direct function, closure, and method calling and dependency injection
+* Automatic injection

 ## Overview

-[Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) is one of the most important Object-oriented design principles.
+[Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) is a fundamental concept in Object-oriented design.

-[Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection), [Inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) and [IoC Container](http://www.codeproject.com/Articles/542752/Dependency-Inversion-Principle-IoC-Container-Depen) are the outcomes for this principle.
+It leads to important ideas like [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection), [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control), and the creation of an [IoC Container](http://www.codeproject.com/Articles/542752/Dependency-Inversion-Principle-IoC-Container-Depen).

-PhpContainer provides a [PSR-11 compliant](https://www.php-fig.org/psr/psr-11) dependency injection container (aka IoC Container) for your PHP projects.
+For PHP projects, there's the PhpContainer, a handy tool that provides a dependency injection container (IoC Container) conforming to [PSR-11 standards](https://www.php-fig.org/psr/psr-11).

 ## Installation

-You can add PhpContainer to your project via Composer with the following command:
+To integrate PhpContainer into your project, use the following Composer command:

 ```bash
 composer require miladrahimi/phpcontainer:5.*